JoaoGFarias/JoaoGFarias.github.io/_posts/2018-08-21-scrum-testing-plan-.markdown

 the obviously unnecessary or repeated ones.

 The different points of view, due the diverse expertise, will create very specific validation ideas;
-and other members will slowing learn the common points of risk in each area of the project.
+and other members will slowing learn about the risks in each area of the project.

 With list of testing ideas, and the learning created by the discussion and exposition, the members can discuss how to better implement each idea: